akheron/jansson/doc/apiref.rst

     ``fmt`` may contain objects and arrays as values, i.e. recursive value extraction is supporetd.

+``!``
+    This special format character is used to enable the check that all object and array items are accessed, on a per-value basis.
+It must appear inside an array or object as the last format character before the closing bracket or brace.
+To enable the check globally, use the ``JSON_STRICT`` unpacking flag.

 ``*``
-    This special format character is used to disable the check that all object and array items are accessed on a per-value basis.
+    This special format character is the opposite of ``!``.
+If the ``JSON_STRICT`` flag is used, ``*`` can be used to disable the strict check on a per-value basis.
 It must appear inside an array or object as the last format character before the closing bracket or brace.

+The following functions compose the parsing and validation API:

 .. function:: int json_unpack(json_t *root, const char *fmt, ...)